MR-Addict/Digital-Filter/README.md

 FIRFilter_Init(&FIRRoll, taps, buffer, sizeof(taps)/sizeof(float));
 ```

 After all of this, you can now use FIR Filter in your project.
-For example, if I need to filter my Roll data, I can do below.
+For example, if I need to filt my Roll data, I can do below.

 ```c
 char message[50] = { 0 };